rommguy/react-custom-scroll/README.md

 - allowOuterScroll : boolean, default false.
 Blocks outer scroll while scrolling the content
 - heightRelativeToParent : string, default undefined.
 Content height limit is relative to parent - the value should be the height limit.
+- flex : number, default undefined.
+If present will apply to the content wrapped by the custom scroll.
+This prop represents flex size.
+It is only relevant if the parent of customScroll has display: flex.
+See example below.
+This prop will override any value given to heightRelativeToParent when setting the height of customScroll.
 - onScroll - function, default undefined.
 Listener that will be called on each scroll.
 - addScrolledClass : boolean, default false.
 If true, will add a css class 'content-scrolled' while being scrolled.
 - freezePosition : boolean, default false.
 When true, will prevent scrolling.